basetenlabs/avatar-generation-app-tutorial/README.md

 ## Background

-[Blueprint](https://blueprint.baseten.co) is a fine-tuning and serving infrastructure platform for software developers who are comfortable with backend and frontend engineering but lack expertise in model development and hosting.
+[Blueprint](https://blueprint.baseten.co) is a fine-tuning and serving infrastructure toolkit for software developers who are comfortable with backend and frontend engineering but lack expertise in model development and hosting.

 Blueprint works great for building user-facing applications with fine-tuned models.
 One popular type of app using fine-tuning is AI avatar generation apps.
 This project implements a simple version of an avatar generation app like Lensa using Blueprint.